-- To apply throughout the document - Separately for each section that you might create in your document - Separately for the first page of the document and for the subsequent pages (for example, to leave no header and footer text on the title page of the document) - Separately for left-hand and right-hand pages the top of the page and the footer area at the bottom of the page.
+- To apply throughout the document - Separately for each section that you might create in your document - Separately for the first page of the document and for the subsequent pages (for example, to leave no header and footer text on the title page of the document) - Separately for left-hand and right-hand pages the bottom of the page.
 This dotted line is at a position that is set using the 'Page Setup' dialog ('Document-Edit > File > File > Page Layout').
 Within each of these two areas, a paragraph marker displays to indicate where the text will sit relative to the top and bottom edges of the paper.
 This position is also defined on the 'Page Setup' dialog.
 You can type in any kind of free-form or formatted text and insert icons as you prefer.
 You would normally work well within the defined areas for the header and footer, but if the text exceeds the area, the dotted lines simply move to accommodate the text.
-Edit or delete Select the option 'Document-Edit > Edit > Edit > Page Header/Footer > Edit Page the page header and Header/Footer', move the cursor to the text and make any changes required.
-If footer text you need to, delete the text altogether.
-Select the option 'Document-Edit > Edit Create > Edit > Page Header/Footer > Edit Page separate Header/Footer' to access the header and header and footer for the footer text spaces.
+Edit or delete Select the option 'Document-Edit > Edit > Edit > Page Header/Footer > Edit Page the page header and Header/Footer', move the cursor to the footer text text and make any changes required.
+If you need to, delete the text altogether.
+Select the option 'Document-Edit > Edit Create > Edit > Page Header/Footer > Edit Page separate Header/Footer' to access the header and header and footer for the footer text spaces. initial page of Select the option 'Document-Edit > Edit the document